tinacms/tina.io/content/docs/nextjs/creating-forms.md

 ## Using _jsonForm_ HOC

 Using a hook is an incredibly flexible and intuitive way to register forms with Tina.
 Unfortunately hooks only work with function components in React.
-If you need to register a form with Tina on a class component, or are fond of the [higher-order component](https://reactjs.org/docs/higher-order-components.html) pattern, `jsonForm` is the function you can utilize.
+If you need to register a form with Tina on a class component, or are fond of the [higher-order component](https://reactjs.org/docs/higher-order-components.html) pattern, `jsonForm` is the function to reach for.

-`jsonForm`accepts a component and optional configuration object as arguments.
-This component is expected to receive data as props that matches the `jsonFile` interface outlined above.
+`jsonForm` accepts two arguments: _a component and an optional [form configuration object](https://tinacms.org/docs/gatsby/markdown/#customizing-remark-forms)_.
+The component being passed is expected to receive data as props that matches the `jsonFile` interface outlined below.

 ```typescript
 // A datastructure representing a JSON file stored in Git